-The Department of Equality Policies prioritized school outreach programs and organized 32 prevention training sessions at schools throughout the country.
-Additionally it organized workshops on tools for the prevention of gender violence for workers in the Ministry of Social Affairs, the Fire Department, and law enforcement agencies, as well as for the University of Andorra.
+The Department of Equality Policies, which promotes and develops programs to prevent and fight against gender and domestic violence as well as any other forms of inequality, provided training on gender violence to workers in the Ministry of Social Affairs, the fire department, and law enforcement agencies, as well as for high school and university teachers.

-Sexual Harassment: The law prohibits sexual harassment under the provisions for other sexual aggressions, punishable by three months' to three years' imprisonment.
-As of the end of August, one case of sexual harassment was reported.
+Sexual Harassment: The law prohibits sexual harassment under the provisions for other sexual aggressions, punishable by three-months' to three-years' imprisonment.
+As of the end of August, one case of sexual harassment in the workplace was reported, but the victim did not file a formal complaint.